dennisryanlee/stock-quote-webpage/tracking.md

 Summary - ************************************************************************ this is 72 characters
+07/05/22:
+Summary - planning notes changes
+Details - talked to Douglas and made some planning notes changes - see details below Goal tomorrow - continue to test create-react-app

 07/04/22:
 Summary - testing create-react-app on other repo Details - started new branch to test create-react-app; started new repo to test create-react-app